sabinabains/dsc-phase-4-project/README.md

 Top Tokens by No Cyberbullying:
 ![none_freqdist](https://github.com/sabinabains/dsc-phase-4-project/blob/main/images/none_freqdist.png)

-An initial look tells us there are some heavy differences in common words used in different types of cyberbullying, however there is some overlap in words in the "other" and "none" cyberbullying categories.
+An initial look tells us there are some heavy differences in the most common words used in different types of cyberbullying, however there is some overlap in words in the "other" and "none" cyberbullying categories.

 # Modeling

 ### Multinomial Naive Bayes

 Three iterations of Multinomial Naive Bayes were run.
-Initially, the model was run after only tokenizing the data.
+Our baseline model was run after only tokenizing the data.
 This generated the following accuracies.

 * Training Data Accuracy Score: xx.x%
 * Testing Data Accuracy Score: xx.x%

-The second model was run with a cutoff of
+The second model was run after removing stopwords.
+This generated the following accuracies:

+* Training Data Accuracy Score: xx.x%
+* Testing Data Accuracy Score: xx.x%

+The third model removed stopwords and stemmed words, generating the following results:

+* Training Data Accuracy Score: xx.x%
+* Testing Data Accuracy Score: xx.x%

+The fourth model added bigrams and trigrams to the model, and also increased the features to 80.
+This generated a much higher accuracy:

+* Training Data Accuracy Score: xx.x%
+* Testing Data Accuracy Score: xx.x%

+Lastly, by feature engineering columns were added based on whether a tweet was a reply or not, and had an associated link or not:

+* Training Data Accuracy Score: xx.x%
+* Testing Data Accuracy Score: xx.x%

+While the model greatly improved and showed no signs of overfitting, trying a different model may improve the results further.

 ### Recurrent Neural Networks

+For RNNs, the data had to be reprocessed by encoding.

+The baseline RNN yielded the following accuracies:

+* Training Data Accuracy Score: xx.x%
+* Testing Data Accuracy Score: xx.x%

+While our training data performed extremely well, there were sure signs of overfitting.

+For the second iteration,

 # Evaluation